hanjinliu/cylindra/docs/lattice_params.md

 1. Coordinate transformation from the Cartesian coordinate $(z, y, x)$ to the cylindrical coordinate $(r, y', \theta)$.
 2. 3D Discrete Fourier Transformation around the peak locations with up-sampling.
-The peak locations are defined in the spline configurations.
+The expected peak locations are defined in the spline configurations.
 3. Project the 3D cylindric power spectrum to $(y', \theta)$.
 The peak frequencies are used to calculate the lattice parameters.